-YEAR 1, ser YEAR 1, semester 1 Course unit code Course unit title Learning outcomes Assessment LWR012M 05 Theories of Culture and Research Insight into the nature of culture, and in the implications thereof for the scientific and/or scholarly study of culture (theory, observation, (critical) interpretation).
+YEAR 1, semes YEAR 1, semester 1 Course unit code Course unit title Learning outcomes Assessment LWR012M05 Theories of Culture and Research Insight into the nature of culture, and in the implications thereof for the scientific and/or scholarly study of culture (theory, observation, (critical) interpretation).
 Insight into the main scientific and critical/discursive approaches to culture, into the main critical debates, and into the interdisciplinary character of contemporary Humanities.
 After completing this module the student should have an understanding of the nature of culture and should be able to systematically relate different research perspectives in the study of culture.
-Assignments, class participation, essay (active participation in class (10%), 2 assignments (2 x 25%); critical, comparative essay on one or more theoretical/methodological approaches in the study of culture (40%)) LWR011M 05 Theories and Analysis Insight into the broad range of scientific and/or scholarly approaches in the study the arts, media and literature, now and in the past, with special attention to a selection of currently prominent families of approaches.
+Assignments, class participation, essay (active participation in class (10%), 2 assignments (2 x 25%); critical, comparative essay on one or more theoretical/methodological approaches in the study of culture (40%)) LWR011M05 Theories and Analysis Insight into the broad range of scientific and/or scholarly approaches in the study the arts, media and literature, now and in the past, with special attention to a selection of currently prominent families of approaches.
 Insight into their epistemological and normative assumptions, and into their kind of relevance, modes of argumentation and validation.
-Insight into issues of theorising, interpretation, Assignments, class participation, essay (active participation in class, 1 assignments (20%); critical, comparative essay on one or more theoretical approaches in the study of culture (80%))
+Insight into issues of theorising, interpretation, "subjectivity/objectivity", values and normativity, and interdisciplinarity.
+After completing this module the student should have a Assignments, class participation, essay (active participation in class, 1 assignments (20%); critical, comparative essay on one or more theoretical approaches in the study of culture (80%))